doctrine/doctrine-laminas-hydrator/docs/en/laminas-form.rst

    class MySampleController extends AbstractActionController {
        private EntityManager $entityManager;

        public function __construct(EntityManager $entityManager)
        {
            $this->entityManager = $entityManager;
        }
    }

-You will need to set up a factory for your controller.
-To get started you may use a `reflection-based factory <https://docs.laminas.dev/laminas-servicemanager/reflection-abstract-factory/>`__, which injects all dependencies automatically.
-This is what the configuration needs to look like:
+For the ServiceManager, you will need a factory for the controller.
+This is an example of using the `reflection-based factory <https://docs.laminas.dev/laminas-servicemanager/reflection-abstract-factory/>`__, which injects all dependencies automatically.

 .. code:: php